The wedding guide: how to pull off your outfit (1/4)

 © Husbands

-Husbands chooses the sobriety of brown brogues.
+Husbands chooses the sobriety of brown oxfords.
 Unstoppable.

-First of all, if you have little clue about the right shoe model to choose, read this helpful article .
-An old rule states that you should wear black if the wedding is urban, and brown if it is in the countryside.
-The person who reminds you of this rule will also surely tell you that in their time we knew how to have fun, how to dress, how to play music, etc.
+First of all, if you have little clue about the right model of shoes to choose, read this useful article .
+An old rule indicates that you should wear black if the wedding is urban, and brown if it is in the countryside.
+The person who will remind you of this rule will also surely tell you that in his time we knew how to have fun, dress up, make music etc.

-That said, it at least provides a solid starting point and limits the margin for error.
-Because I admit that in my opinion this rule makes good sense and that it is true that brown flourishes better in a rural environment and that black goes better with the sophistication of city buildings.
-And besides, there is no longer any season, my good lady.
+That said, it at least provides a solid starting point and limits the margin of error.
+Because I admit that in my opinion this rule makes sense and that it is true that brown flourishes better in a rural environment and that black goes better with the sophistication of city buildings.
+And besides, there are no more seasons, my good lady.

 What is certain, however, is that the black shoe is more formal than the brown one .

-If the wedding is formal, opt for black and if it is not, brown.
+If the wedding is formal, go for black and if it's not, go for brown.
 Simple.
-This is the least risky way to do it and if you're a beginner, it's probably what you should do.
+It's the least risky way to do it and if you're a beginner, it's probably what you should do.

-However, perhaps you want to go a little further.
-It's possible: there is medium brown and light, burgundy, eggplant and also cognac.
+However, maybe you want to go a little further.
+It's possible: there is medium and light brown, burgundy, eggplant and also cognac.

 The case of the blue shoes

 Navy blue, why not, but I have never seen a really successful outfit incorporating this shade for wedding shoes.
-Strictly perhaps if the blue is rather homogeneous, on jodphur boots worn with a dark or medium gray suit, a white shirt, without a tie and a polka dot pocket square.
+In a pinch maybe if the blue is rather homogeneous, on jodphur boots worn with a dark or medium gray suit, a white shirt, no tie and a polka dot pocket square.

-But blue, unheard of for shoes - you never see them!
+But blue, new for shoes - we never see it!

-And, finally, there is little chance that you will put them back into your everyday life.
-Perhaps apart from, precisely, those jodphurs that I mentioned above.
+And finally, there is little chance that you will wear them again in your everyday life.
+Maybe apart from those jodphurs that I mentioned above.

-To guide you a little more, here is a scale of shoe formalities, depending on the model (oxford or derby) and color.
+To help you out a bit more, here is a scale of shoe formalities, depending on the model (oxford or derby) and the color of the shoe.

-Thus, a brogue model will always be more formal than a derby model .
+So, a Richelieu model will always be more formal than a derby model .

-This reality may fluctuate slightly depending on model , but it at least helps you with the color hierarchy.
+This reality may fluctuate slightly depending on the model , but it at least helps you in the color hierarchy.

 2. Depending on your outfit?

-• A sober suit in cold wool, very formal , is worn with brogues .
+• A sober suit in cold wool, very formal , is worn with oxfords .

-• A softer suit, with patch pockets for example, in a less formal wool, making the suit more casual, is best worn with derbies (or even moccasins as below):
+• A more flexible suit, with patch pockets for example, in a less formal wool, making the suit more casual, is worn with derbies (or even loafers as below):

 That's it for the model.

-Regarding color: if your suit is dark and formal, it is better to avoid opting for light brown or cognac and instead stick to shades of black, dark brown, eggplant or burgundy.
+Regarding color: If your suit is dark and formal, it is best to avoid opting for light brown or cognac and instead stick to shades of black, dark brown, eggplant or burgundy.

-Dressing well means being aware of the level of formality of the pieces associated with each other.
+Dressing well means being aware of the level of formality of the pieces paired together.

 With a golden rule: avoid having a strong contrast between the pants and the shoes - especially if the shoes are lighter.
-As long as your pants have a narrow leg opening and the shoes have been chosen in a slim model, you get the Goofy effect.
+As long as your pants have a small leg opening and the shoes have been chosen in a slim model and we get the Dingo effect.

 You don't want that.

-Here, the integration of shoes is rather successful (apart from the lack of socks).
-To make it perfect, a slightly darker shade of shoes would have been welcome.
+Here, the integration of the shoes is rather successful (apart from the lack of socks).
+For it to be perfect, a slightly darker shade of shoes would have been welcome.
 (Faubourg Saint Sulpice)

-I recommend dark brown or aubergine for your shoes.
-No matter your outfit, it will work.
+I recommend dark brown or eggplant for your shoes.
+No matter what your outfit is, it will work.

-Certainly black, when it comes to shoes, goes with everything but it often involves poor contrasts, without relief, frontal and not very subtle.
-While dark brown and eggplant are excellent for revealing barely visible shades in the fabrics of surrounding rooms .
+Certainly black, when it comes to shoes, goes with everything but it implies contrasts that are often poor, without relief, frontal and not very subtle.
+While dark brown and eggplant are excellent for revealing nuances that are not very visible in the fabrics of the surrounding pieces .

 These are colors that reveal others.
 Rich colors.
 Example between eggplant and dark blue:

-It's preferable to encourage this "conversation" between the colors of your outfit because it makes the composition more natural, it's obvious and you can see the strings less.
+It's best to encourage this "conversation" between the colors of your outfit because it makes the composition more natural, it makes sense and the strings are less visible.

-For example, as we have seen, an eggplant or plum brogue is exquisite with a navy blue suit.
+For example, as we have seen, an aubergine or plum-colored Richelieu is exquisite with a navy blue suit.
 And superb with a gray.
 All grays.

 Too casual.
-With a suit, you'll only see your feet.
+With a suit, only your feet will be visible.
 Unless you have a light suit.
-But it's quite difficult to master.
+But that's quite difficult to master.
 And it always seems more expected that our feet are darker than our clothes.
 Or of equal or close intensity.
-It's like that.
+That's how it is.
 It's like the lighter shirt.

 Cognac yes, it's a beautiful color that goes well with blues especially.
 Brown too.
-It’s often a choice that appeals to the groom.
-Rightly so, as long as you don't have a suit that is too dark or too strong, like this very popular electric blue...
+It's often a choice that appeals to the groom by the way.
+Rightly so, provided you don't have a suit that's too dark or too strong, like this very popular electric blue...

 Brogues and BonneGueule suit

-To put it simply, two options are available to you:
+To put it simply, you have two options:

 1. Same color as the shoes.